 The Tablexia’s main difference from other programs and applications, which support cognitive development, is that it focuses on a very specific target group.
 The application is designed for children with dyslexia at secondary school.
 At primary school, children must learn a lot of skills they will need throughout life and are crucial for further learning.
 Children with dyslexia are therefore given most attention at this age.
 However, it happens that when children enter secondary school, they meet with much less understanding and support for their difficulty, even though these children need to practice their skills further.
 In addition, there are currently significantly fewer applications and possibilities for secondary school children to train their cognitive abilities in an appealing way.
 For this reason we have decided to aim our application at secondary school children.

 We based our games on the latest knowledge on dyslexia and the real problems of people with this difficulty.
 Because dyslexia manifests itself differently in each individual (different abilities and skills may be weakened, others may be strong enough, but the individual always faces difficulties in reading and writing), it was our goal to make each of the games focus on a specific area of cognitive abilities, although we took into account that this is a complex whole that cannot be ever completely split.
 As a result, individuals with dyslexia may focus only on those areas that present greatest difficulties to them, in accordance to their needs.
-Tablexia currently covers eight cognitive abilities and more are coming.
+Tablexia covers all ten identified cognitive areas.